 The cadence is the number of steps per minute that you perform.
 Many long-distance runners like hanging around 180 steps per minute, but it’s up to you to find a cadence that you are comfortable with.

 The raw values collected from the ECG leads.
 256 Hz with 12 bits resolution, so values from 0 to 4095.

 The ECG status signal represents an interpretation of the data quality.
 It is reported as an integer value, but the important is the bits forming that integer.
 Each bit represents a certain flag that has been detected or not within the last second of data.
 There are 6 bits to read and they are organized as described below :

-- 6th bit: UNRELIABLE_RR : Does the rr interval seems suspiciously unreliable?
-Happens either when the signal quality is low and qrs are not detected correctly, or when tachycardia or bradycardia are present.
+6th bit: UNRELIABLE_RR : Does the rr interval seems suspiciously unreliable?
+Happens either when the signal quality is low and qrs are not detected correctly, or when the user is suffering from tachycardia or bradycardia.